yo1dog/hot-wheels-collector-server/README.md

  - Finding car by QR code.
  - Adding custom cars.

+The server also:

+ - Maintains an up-to-date database of cars from Hot Wheels' website.
+ - Caches and cleans-up car images by auto-cropping borders.

 The font-end website allows the user to:

  - View their collection.